[Investigation] State insecurity: Is Belgium fit to protect EU and Nato?

 "We have jurisdiction within our premises and the Belgian government has jurisdiction outside.
 We therefore cooperate closely on all aspects of security," a spokesman for the EU Council in Brussels, where member states meet, told EUobserver.

+"Commission security staff is in charge of security measures inside the [EU] commission premises [and] Belgian authorities are responsible for upholding the law on the Belgian territory," a commission spokesperson said.

-The "safety and protection" of Nato facilities in Belgium was "ultimately assured" by Belgian services, a Nato spokesman said.
+The "safety and protection" of Nato facilities in Belgium was "ultimately assured" by Belgian services, a Nato spokesman also said.

 The former VSSE head, Alain Winants, also told EUobserver how it works in an interview in 2012.